jriguera/bosh-ironic-cpi-release/README.md

 # Motivations

-* Hack "Day" project just for learn.
+* Hack "Day" project just for learn and to make most of Ansible Ironic project, in order to define a common standard way to manage physical servers.

 * Python?
 Why not?
 Is a great language which does not need to be compiled and (the main reason) OpenStack is made with it, so the libraries provide all the functionality.
 Also, the Ironic